Nativism (politics)

-Nativism is the political policy of promoting or protecting the interests of native or indigenous inhabitants over those of immigrants, including the support of immigration-restriction measures.
+Nativism is the political policy of promoting or protecting the interests of native-born or indigenous people over those of immigrants, including the support of anti-immigration and immigration-restriction measures.

-In scholarly studies, nativism is a standard technical term, although those who hold this political view do not typically accept the label.

-Arguments presented for immigration restriction
+Definition

+According to Cas Mudde, a University of Georgia professor, nativism is a largely American notion that is rarely debated in Western Europe or Canada; the word originated with mid-19th-century political parties in the United States, most notably the Know Nothing party, which saw Catholic immigration from nations such as Germany and Ireland as a serious threat to native-born Protestant Americans.
+In the United States, nativism does not refer to a movement led by Native Americans, also referred to as American Indians.

+Causes

 According to Joel S. Fetzer, opposition to immigration commonly arises in many countries because of issues of national, cultural, and religious identity.
-The phenomenon has been studied especially in Australia, Canada, New Zealand, the United Kingdom, and the United States, as well as in continental Europe.
-Thus nativism has become a general term for opposition to immigration based on fears that immigrants will "distort or spoil" existing cultural values.
-In situations where immigrants greatly outnumber the original inhabitants, nativist movements seek to prevent cultural change.
+The phenomenon has especially been studied in Australia, Canada, New Zealand, the United Kingdom, and the United States, as well as in continental Europe.
+Thus, nativism has become a general term for opposition to immigration which is based on fears that immigrants will "distort or spoil" existing cultural values.
+In situations where immigrants greatly outnumber the original inhabitants, nativists seek to prevent cultural change.

-Immigration restrictionist sentiment is typically justified with one or more of the following arguments against immigrants:
+Beliefs that contribute to anti-immigration sentiment include: